 Before we dive into how to set up a project on Tuist Cloud we must understand what the tool is in the first place.
 While developing Tuist, we realized workflows and integrations that we could only enable through a server component.
 A server allows storing state in a shared database, has an FQDN that other services can reach through webhooks, and can perform periodic tasks through jobs.
-A server would open the door to new practical workflows that would significantly improve the experience of scaling up Xcode projects and collaborating when building apps.
+A server opens the door to new practical workflows that significantly improve the experience of scaling up Xcode projects and collaborating when building apps.

 tuist generate App, all available binaries will be automatically downloaded from remote if available.
 You can also warm all the targets with